 Identification of publication bias Section 3 considers two approaches to identification.
 The first uses data from systematic replications of a collection of original studies, each of which applies the same experimental protocol to a new sample from the same population as the corresponding original study.
 Absent selectivity, the joint distribution of initial and replication estimates is symmetric.
-Asymmetries in this joint distribution nonparametrically identify conditional publication probabilities, assuming the latter only depend on the initial estimate.
+Asymmetries in this joint distribution nonparametrically identify conditional publication probabilities, assuming the latter depend only on the initial estimate.

 The second approach uses data from meta-studies.
-Absent selectivity, the distribution of estimates for high variance studies is a noisier version of the distribution for low variance studies.
-Deviations from this prediction identify conditional publication probabilities if we assume independence between the variance and true effect size across studies.
+Meta-studies statistically combine the estimates from multiple (published) studies to derive pooled estimates.
+Meta-studies are based on estimates and standard errors from these studies.
+Absent selectivity the distribution of estimates for high variance studies is a noisier version of the distribution for low variance studies, under an independence assumption common in the meta-studies literature.
+Deviations from this prediction again identify conditional publication probabilities.